TheAlphaReturns/big-calculator/README.md

 - `python main.py`

 ## Requirements
 This program needs Python 3.10+ as it uses the new `match`/`case` switcher.
-If you plan to fork it to remove the match-case and give support to older Python versions, note that this program also uses `math.lcm()` which is only available on Python 3.9+.
+If you plan to fork it to give support to older Python versions, note that this program also uses `math.lcm()` which is only available on Python 3.9+.

-## Module
+## Use as a module
 This program is not available in pip, but if you would like, you can import anything in `modules/` for your own use.
-Importing `main.py` automatically imports all of the modules, and doesn't run the main menu (`__name__ == 'main'` thing)
+Importing `main.py` automatically imports all of the modules, and won't run the main menu (`__name__ == 'main'` thing)